madeirasquared/shanti-mathias/writing.md

 **zines**

 Mostly Good Ideas is the publishing imprint for my zines.
-You can find a full copy of [How to have a low-carbon adventure](https://mostlygoodideas.nz/zine) there, and the sequel 'I had a low-carbon adventure' is [now available too] (https://mostlygoodideas.nz/blog/the-second-low-carbon-adventure-zine-is-here).
+You can find a full copy of [How to have a low-carbon adventure](https://mostlygoodideas.nz/zine) there, and the sequel 'I had a low-carbon adventure' is [now available too](https://mostlygoodideas.nz/blog/the-second-low-carbon-adventure-zine-is-here).
 I also have a series of zines about portents that will be uploaded in full one day.
 More zines are under way!